OpenLiberty/devfile-stack/README.md

 # Summary

-An application stack for Open Liberty
+A devfile-based application stack for Open Liberty

 ## Contributing

-Our [CONTRIBUTING](https://github.com/OpenLiberty/stack/blob/master/CONTRIBUTING.md) document contains details for submitting pull requests.
+Our [CONTRIBUTING](https://github.com/OpenLiberty/application-stack/blob/master/CONTRIBUTING.md) document contains details for submitting pull requests.

 # Open Liberty Application Stack

 The Open Liberty application stack provides a consistent way of developing microservices based upon the [Jakarta EE](https://jakarta.ee/) and [Eclipse MicroProfile](https://microprofile.io) specifications.
 This stack lets you use [Maven](https://maven.apache.org) to develop applications for [Open Liberty](https://openliberty.io) runtime, that is running on OpenJDK with container-optimizations in OpenJ9.

 This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v20.0.0.3`.
-It provides live reloading during development by utilizing the "dev mode" capability in the liberty-maven-plugin.
-To see dev mode in action (though not in Odo) check out this [shorter demo](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html) and this  [a bit longer demo](https://blog.sebastian-daschner.com/entries/openliberty-plugin-dev-mode).
+It provides live reloading during development by utilizing the ["dev mode"](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html) capability in the liberty-maven-plugin.

-**Note:** Maven is provided by the Odo devfile, allowing you to build, test, and debug your Java application without installing Maven locally.
-However, we recommend installing Maven locally for the best IDE experience.
+**Note:** Maven is provided by the stack, allowing you to build, test, and debug your Java application without installing Maven locally.
+However, we recommend installing Maven locally for the best development experience.

-## Templates

-Templates are used to create your local project and start your development.
-When initializing your project you will be provided with an Open Liberty template application.

-### Default template
+## Default template

 The default template provides a `pom.xml` file that enables Liberty features that support [Eclipse MicroProfile 3.2](https://openliberty.io/docs/ref/feature/#microProfile-3.2.html).
 Specifically, this template includes: